madelmann/libMyJson/trunk/Docs/README.txt

 -------

-libMyJson is a small (as in lines of code) and leightweight (as in memory footprint) JSON implementation which has been written and used as an data interchange interface as part of a commercial project for a leading medical university in austria.
+libMyJson is a small (as in lines of code) and leightweight (as in memory footprint) JSON implementation which has been written and used as a data interchange interface as part of a commercial project for a leading medical university in austria.